-While light-based printing has been around for quite some time in the form of DLP and SLA, researchers at UC Berkeley have put a new spin on it.
+Researchers at UC Berkeley have put a new spin on Vat Photopolymerisation.
 “The Replicator” uses light rays to print liquid resin in a matter of minutes forming complex objects all at once.
 The new additive manufacturing method also allows for a very high level of smoothness and flexibility in prints.

 The team gave it the name Replicator as an homage to the similarly named fictional device from Star Trek.
-The method it uses is similar to DLP and SLA in that it employs light, but the devil is in the details.
-For one thing, it uses a vial with spinning liquid resin and a typical off-the-shelf projector.
+In contrary to ordinary resin 3D printers, it uses a vial with spinning liquid resin and a typical off-the-shelf projector.
 As the liquid resin spins due to a motor attachment, a computer estimates precisely what series of images will form it into the correct shape.

 “Basically, you’ve got an off-the-shelf video projector, which I literally brought in from home, and then you plug it into a laptop and use it to project a series of computed images, while a motor turns a cylinder that has a 3D printing resin in it,” said Hayden Taylor, author of the paper and assistant professor of mechanical engineering at Berkeley.
 “Obviously there are a lot of subtleties to it — how you formulate the resin, and, above all, how you compute the images that are going to be projected, but the barrier to creating a very simple version of this tool is not that high.”

 It also builds the object all at once rather than through layer by layer methods.
 This idea took inspiration from CT Scanning, which forms a whole object’s scan at once.
-This gives Berkeley’s Replicator a distinct advantage over the fastest light-based systems, even Carbon’s.
+This gives Berkeley’s Replicator a distinct advantage over the fastest light-based systems, even Carbon’s CLIP.

 The Replicator pulls off another amazing feat in how it can encase certain objects.
 The researchers conducted a series of tests, one of which involved building a handle for the shaft of a screwdriver.
 They were able to successfully build the structure around the metal in a matter of minutes.
 Similar tests had them building models of human jaws and even a replica of the Thinker.
 These test showed that it can manage some pretty precarious curves and overhangs.
 Although, this requires the computer to calculate exact patterns forming a series of images, like a movie, with an algorithm.